 — Charles Denault, Founder, Simple Charters

-Finalists will be selected by our underwriters: 10X Venture Partners, BUzz Lab and Technology Development at Boston University, Dyn, UNHInnovation and the Nantucket Conference Advisory Board.
+Finalists for the 2016 Nantucket Conference were selected by our underwriters: 10X Venture Partners, BUzz Lab and Technology Development at Boston University, Dyn, UNHInnovation and the Nantucket Conference Advisory Board.
 Note that all finalists are responsible for lodging and transportation to the conference.
 If you are interested in underwriting, please contact us.